watsonfellowship/watson-51/_fellows/maya-lamm.md

   - New Zealand
   - Dominica
   - Italy
+  - Kenya
+  - Bhutan

 ---

-How do societies around the world give voice to their elders?
+How do societies around the world care for, respect, and give voice to their elders?
 What is gained from intergenerational relationships?
 This year, I engaged with families, elder-support organizations, community gatherings, and spiritual leaders, to learn what unites and alienates generations as the world changes.